Vahiniaina/Vahiniaina/README.md

 - 🌱 I’m currently exploring the world of Machine Learning, one algorithm at a time!
 - 💬 Ask me about Mathemaics and Robotics 📐🤖
 - ⚡ Fun fact: My idea of a perfect day?
-A cup of coffee, good WiFi, and zero merge conflicts.  🤪
+A cup of coffee, good WiFi, and zero bugs in code.  🤪

 </p>
 <br><br>